CoolmanCZ/upp_cmake/README.md

 * PROJECT_FLAGS - build flags

 ### Optional configuration parameters
+* EXTRA_INCLUDE_DIR - directory path which can be added as a system include path

 * GENERATE_VERBOSE - set to "1" - enable additional output during script processing on the screen
 * GENERATE_DEBUG - set to "1" - enable debug output during script processing on the screen
 * GENERATE_PACKAGE- set to "1" - create a tarball package of the project